 In some cases, the Trust may appoint an investigator or team of investigators including Staff with relevant experience of investigations or specialist knowledge of the subject matter (this may include externally appointed persons).
 The investigator(s) may make recommendations for change to enable the Trust to minimise the risk of future wrongdoing.
 The Trust will aim to keep the member of staff informed of the progress of the investigation and its likely timescale.
+It will endeavour to complete its investigation within a reasonable timeframe.
 However, sometimes the need for confidentiality may prevent the Trust from giving specific details of the investigation or any disciplinary action taken as a result.
 The member of staff is required to treat any information about the investigation as strictly confidential.